The end of summer marks the beginning of Austin Restaurant Weeks (ARW), which runs from September 1 to 17, 2023.

 Dinner ($40)

-Most of the restaurants serving dinner specials are choosing to do so for $60, so I bet the few places making $40 dinners will be popular.
+Most restaurants offering dinner specials are charging $60, so I bet the few places offering $40 dinners will be popular.

 Garbo's on Mopac offers a whole Maine lobster dinner with your choice of salad or French fries and key lime pie for dessert.